nicolaswith/parallelgdb/README.md

 This will generate a `server` and a `client` executable in the `bin` folder.

+If you only want a specific executable you can run

+	make server

+or

+	make client

+to get the corresponding executable.

+Use

+	make clean

+to delete all generated files.

 If you want to edit the glade file you might need to copy the file `./ui/gtksourceview.xml` to `/usr/share/glade/catalogs/gtksourceview.xml` as installing the `libgtksourceview-3.0-dev` package did not create this file (on my machine...).

 I created this file by building the gtksourceview package [gtksourceview-3.24.11.tar.xz](https://download.gnome.org/sources/gtksourceview/3.24/gtksourceview-3.24.11.tar.xz) from source.